marsniv/steinmetzloader/README.md

 Hello!
 I have written this code so people in my lab can load in data from Steinmetz et al., 2019 (https://doi.org/10.1038/s41586-019-1787-x).
 It outputs numpy files with rows as neurons and columns as time bins with 0s and 1s for spikes and silence.
-It will create a new numpy file for every recording session.
+It will create a new numpy file for every recording session with greater than 128 recorded neurons.

 ## preparing the data
 If you are in the MaTRIX Laboratory, the data is already loaded on the CEDAR (thanks Keith!)